What is a charter school?

 Are there admissions requirements at KIPP schools?

-There is no application or selection process to enroll at KIPP.
+There is no application or selection process to apply at KIPP.
 Any student can attend a local KIPP school, as long as they meet the residency requirements of the local school district and there is space available at their grade level.

 Each school holds a random lottery to determine admission if the number of student applicants is greater than the number of spaces available.
 All students who apply after the date of the lottery are accepted on a first-come, first-serve basis, regardless of socioeconomic background or academic record.